 Eventually, I had a really nasty client, one where every email was combative.
 The kind where I’d have to collect myself before engaging.
 So as a little reminder to stay calm and lead with love, I started carrying a rose quartz crystal in my bra (the stone of “unconditional love” if you’re curious).
 It sounds stupid, but the subtle reminder DID put me in a better mood.
 It was like when you decide you want to buy a certain kind of car and begin seeing it everywhere.

-Eventually one of the women I worked with remarked I was in a better mood, and I confessed: I had a rotation of crystals hidden in my bra.
+Eventually one of the women I worked with remarked that I was in a better mood, and I confessed: I had a rotation of crystals hidden in my bra.
 Rather than ridicule, that person and a few of her friends went out and purchased crystals, a few of them even purchased extra ones and mailed them to their friends.
-I soon designed a clip to attach them discretely.
+I soon designed a clip to attach them discreetely.
 In our male-dominated office it was our little secret.

 Here’s the killer: Despite this, I was STILL struggling to find a business.
 I thought that in order to retain my prestige I would need to start some tech company with VC funding.
-My crystal business was staring me right in the face but I was still looking for something a bit more “normal” — something people I met at parties would understand.
+Meanwhile, starting a crystal business was staring me right in the face but I was still looking for something a bit more “normal” — something people I met at parties would understand.
 I couldn’t let my ego handle the fact that I was becoming a “trust the universe” crystal pusher.
 I wasn’t ready to have everyone laugh at me again.

 I had to re-prioritize, there’s only so long you can feed your ego until it starts eating your soul.
 But I wasn’t prepared to totally put myself out there and it took me awhile to get to the point where I was comfortable telling people what I did.